Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 The powder options are supposed to be taken by rounded spoonful, with Metamucil advising to use a teaspoon measurement for premium blend and appetite suppressing varieties and a tablespoon for original powder.
 It’s advised to take one serving (2 rounded spoonfuls) 3 times/day before meals, mixed with 8oz. cool water or another chilled drink, or 2 servings 3 times/day prior to meals for appetite control.

-While the original sucrose blend has a high GI, are the other powders keto-adherent?
+While the original sucrose blend has a high GI, there remains a question about the keto-friendliness of the other powders.

 The premium blend and appetite control powders both carry a low ranking on the GI with 5g net carbs/serving, but unfortunately neither are suitable for keto due to the sweeteners Metamucil included.